-Dianics believe and worship the Great Mother of ten thousand names.
+Dianics believe and honour the Great Mother of ten thousand names.
 In the cosmology of the Tradition the Goddess is the source of life and universe with many characteristics of Herself which are all the Goddesses archetypes.
 She is conceived as "one in three", in Her aspects as Maiden (bright and dark), Mother and Crone, as well as the most important passages of women's life.
 These archetypes are also linked to the principle phases of the Moon: crescent and waning Moon, full Moon and new Moon.
 She is perceived as "female being" because she is the Primordial creative matrix.
 She created herself through the process of parthenogenesis (impregnation and creation without sex), thus emanating diverses life forms (terrestrial and galactic) from the center of Her spiral-self.

 The dualism between man-God and Divine Feminine, introduced by the patriarchal ideology, it is not contemplated in the Dianic Tradition.
 The male polarity is considered part of the primordial "One" which is the Goddess Herself.